Sleep disturbances in your 50s could be the first warning signs for Alzheimer's

 about the study

-The research investigated the brain activities of 58 adults, aged between 50 and 60, cognitively intact, that is, with a parental history of Alzheimer’s or with genetic risk factors, but without beta-amyloid plaques or excess tau protein.
+The research investigated the brain activities of 58 adults, between 50 and 60 years old, cognitively intact, that is, with a parental history of Alzheimer’s or with genetic risk factors, but without beta-amyloid plaques or excess tau protein.

-Scientists analyzed the patients’ sleep during the night using a high-intensity electroencephalogram and mapped their brain waves during sleep, as well as memory retention.
+The scientists analyzed the patients’ sleep during the night, using a high-intensity electroencephalogram, and mapped their sleep brain waves, as well as memory retention.

 Volunteers also underwent a lumbar puncture for detailed analyzes of neuronal integrity and beta-amyloid and tau proteins.

-The results showed that the activation of two types of glial cells (which trigger brain inflammation), microglia and astrocytes, were associated with sleep disorders.
-This relationship in people without signs of Alzheimer’s indicates that the disorders and inflammation may be the first warning signs for the disease.
+The results showed that the activation of two types of glial cells (which trigger brain inflammation), microglia and astrocytes, was associated with sleep disorders.
+This relationship in people without signs of Alzheimer’s suggests that the disorders and inflammation may be the first warning signs for the disease.

 “These findings show that the effects of brain inflammation on sleep spindles and memory occur through its effects on neuronal activity and proteins related to Alzheimer’s disease and are apparent even before the onset of the disease,” said senior researcher and co-correspondent of the Ruth Benca study.